aep123/Coursera-GettingData-Final-Project/codebook.md

 The download also contained raw inertial signals files, but I elected not to use them as they did not contain any data that was useful for the assignment.

 ##Creating the tidy datafile
-I created the tidy.txt file by creating an R script called run_analysis.R to merge, clean, and analyze data from eight files contained in the raw data described above, which were:
+I created the tidy.txt file by running an R script called run_analysis.R to merge, clean, and analyze data from eight files contained in the raw data described above, which were:

   * X\_train.txt           main training dataset, containing the 561-element data vectors
   * Y\_train.txt           activity code for each row in the training data set